wemake-services/meta/_rsdp/billing.md

 We spend the other half on our internal needs: paying for bugs, reviews, servers, etc.
 And that's how we make money as a company.
 We also take a part of this money as a profit.

+See [our internal formula](/meta/rsdp/employees#payment-formula) if you are interested.

 But this is not a secret for anyone.